 - Which other educational paths have you pursued?

 Like many in the wellness field, my path to becoming a women’s health coach that specializes in hormone imbalance came from my own experience with hormone imbalances.

 Here’s a brief summary of my journey so you understand how this process unfolded for me: In my early 40s, I experienced worsening PMS, massive mood swings, weight gain and low mood.
 By age 42, I was firmly planted in perimenopause and my most troubling symptom was insomnia.

 I sought out the help of a well known doctor in NYC to help me get back on track.
 I knew my body was off, and although I’d been holistically minded for decades, I knew I needed outside eyes and professional guidance to get me through this phase of life.

 To say my experience with this Manhattan-based integrative doctor was a disappointment would be putting it kindly.
 After 3 months of care, minimal symptom improvement and thousands of out of pocket dollars later, I knew there had to be a better way.

 Thus my journey began….

-- In 2013, I enrolled in the Institute for Integrative Nutrition.
-It was a good experience at the time and I made several dear friends that still enrich my life to this day, but I no longer recommend that school for various reasons, the main reasons being that there is no support after you graduate and the curriculum is weak.
+- The place I got my start in 2013 was at the Institute for Integrative Nutrition.
+It was a good experience at the time, and I made several dear friends that still enrich my life to this day.
+Upon graduating, I felt the need to deepen my education and expand my knowledge further.

 - Right after graduating from IIN, I enrolled in The Hormone Cure Program for Practitioners offered by Dr. Sara Gottfried.
 Dr. Sara was influential in taking me from a regular health coach to one with a deeper understanding of women’s delicate hormone systems.
 I do not think she offers the program any longer.